nllz/IRTF-HRPC/draft-report-1603210947.md

 -   The protocol's direct effect  on human rights in combination with other protocols
 -   The effect of specific protocol elements, separately or in combination with other protocol elements on human rights on the Internet
 -   The ability to determine when various effects are occurring, i.e. transparency
--   The effect of deployment or non deployment of protocol features.
-While this may be may seem beyond the protocol itself, often the design of protocol, its difficulty in implementation and the degree to which it contains required elements, poison pills or other protocol artifacts that either encourage or discourse implementation or deployment, can be significant in the overall human rights affect of a protocol.
+-   The effect of deployment or non deployment.
+While this may be may seem beyond the protocol itself, often the design of protocol, its difficulty in implementation and the degree to which it contains required elements, poison pills or other protocol artifacts that either encourage or discourse implementation or deployment can be significant in the overall human rights affect of a protocol.

-Several key pieces of research are discussed in this section.
-Readers/reviewers of the draft who have other recommended sources for relevant research that should be discussed in this document are invited to submit such for inclusion.
+Several key pieces of researched are discussed in this section.
+Readers/reviewers who have other recommended sources for relevant research that should be discussed in this document are invited to submit such for inclusion.

 ## Related research

 This section will look at the theoretical work that has been done in the are of rights and protocols.
 It will include the academic research on the topic including the work of David Post {{Post}}, Jonathan Zittrain {{Zittrain}} and Laura Denardis, among others.

-### David Clark

-TBD

-### Laura Denardis

 In Protocol Politics {{Denardis09}} Denardis discusses "how values enter, or should enter, Internet protocol design."
 She describes the "IETF process itself self-consciously expresses certain values."
 The discussion goes on to define some examples of of IETF values, including: